Skip to Main Content

 What does a drone operator do on a film set?

-Here is what that looks like on the ground.
-A drone operator pilots unmanned aerial cars to capture aerial cinematography for film and television shoots.
-They work with the director and cinematographer to plan and execute aerial shots, managing flight paths, camera settings, and safety protocols to deliver smooth, cinematic footage from above.
+A drone operator flies unmanned aircraft to capture aerial cinematography for film and TV shoots.
+They work with the director and cinematographer to plan and fly each shot.
+They manage flight paths, camera settings, and safety protocols.
+The result is smooth, cinematic footage from above.

 What skills should a drone operator have?